-The Criminon program operates in more than 2,100 penal institutions across some 38 nations.
-Staffed largely by volunteers, Criminon also trains the personnel of correctional institutions for delivery of on-site rehabilitation programs.
-Criminon services further extend to police departments, juvenile facilities and crime prevention programs—the full equation for a world without crime.
+The Criminon programme operates in more than 2,100 penal institutions across some 38 nations.
+Staffed largely by volunteers, Criminon also trains the personnel of correctional institutions for delivery of on-site rehabilitation programmes.
+Criminon services further extend to police departments, juvenile facilities and crime prevention programmes—the full equation for a world without crime.

-Police officers in Mexicali, Mexico, train on the program's centerpiece, entitled The Way to Happiness, the common sense moral code.
+Police officers in Mexicali, Mexico, train on the programme's centrepiece, entitled The Way to Happiness, the common sense moral code.

-In Indonesian prisons running the Criminon program, recidivism fell to less than 2 percent.
+In Indonesian prisons running the Criminon programme, recidivism fell to less than 2 %.

-In Taiwan, as is the case throughout the world, drug-related offenses account for rising inmate populations.
-For that reason, the Criminon program includes a drug education component to help inmates understand and overcome addiction.
+In Taiwan, as is the case throughout the world, drug-related offences account for rising inmate populations.
+For that reason, the Criminon programme includes a drug education component to help inmates understand and overcome addiction.

-Criminon delivers programs in more than 50 South African facilities, from juvenile centers to maximum-security prisons.
+Criminon delivers programmes in more than 50 South African facilities, from juvenile centres to maximum-security prisons.